 Jiaoshan Great Wall

-The repaired section starts from No.10 watch tower at Hanmen Pass and ends at No.3 watch tower at Jiaoshan Mountain via Hanmen Pass, and No.1 and No.2 watch towers.
-The gate of the wall is an imitation of the construction style of fortresses in the Ming Dynasty.
-Its appearance is very much like Chinese character "山".
-Measuring about 0.9 miles (1.5 km), the whole journey is a 40-minute walk.
-The wall was built by using local materials.
-It was laid mostly of free stones, as well as bricks and rectangle stones.
-On average, it measures 23 to 33 feet (7 to 10 meters) tall and 4.4 to 5.5 yards (4 to 5 meters) wide, and occupies a place of strategic importance.
+The repaired section starts from Hanmen Pass, via No.1 Watchtower, No. 2 Watchtower, and ends at No. 3 Watchtower.
+It runs about 0.9 mile (1.5 kilometers).
+It measures 23 to 33 feet (7 to 10 meters) high and 4.4 to 5.5 yards (4 to 5 meters) wide, and occupies a place of strategic importance.
 In the steepest part, it is only about 3 yards (2.7 meters) wide.
-The external side of the wall is precipitous and difficult to attack, while the internal side is low and convenient for climbing and fighting.
+Its external battlement is precipitous and difficult to attack, while the internal side is low and convenient for climbing.

 | || |